I could feel – I could smell – a new kind of intelligence across the table.Gary Kasparov

-AI in IT is a concept that determines future and everything that it holds.
-AI has not only transformed traditional methods of computing, but it has been also penetrating into many industries, significantly transforming them.
-As the world becomes more digitized and all industries become much smarter, IT companies have to keep pace with exploding process complexity and accelerating innovations.
+AI in IT is a concept that determines the future and everything that it holds.
+AI has not only transformed traditional computing methods but has also been penetrating into many industries, significantly transforming them.
+As the world becomes more digitized and all industries become much smarter, IT companies must keep pace with exploding process complexity and accelerating innovations.

-The IT industry is faced with a tricky balancing act: driving innovative initiatives while grappling with the side effects of the traditional infrastructures.
-As the IT infrastructures become more complex and clients -more sophisticated, IT is forces to look for the most effective solutions to enhance IT operations management and accelerate problem resolution in complex modern IT environments.
-AI, being the tremendous breakthrough, has found a great use for the diverse, dynamic, and difficult-to-manage IT landscape.
+The IT industry is faced with a tricky balancing act: driving innovative initiatives while grappling with the side effects of traditional infrastructures.
+As the IT infrastructures become more complex and clients -more sophisticated, IT is forced to look for the most effective solutions to enhance IT operations management and accelerate problem resolution in complex modern IT environments.
+AI, being a tremendous breakthrough, has found great use in the diverse, dynamic, and difficult-to-manage IT landscape.

-According to IDC, by 2021, global spending on AI systems will reach $57.6 billion.
+According to IDC, by 2027, global spending on AI systems will reach more than $500 billion.

-Artificial Intelligence, abbreviated as AI, is a branch of computer science that creates a system able to perform human-like tasks, such as speech and text recognition, content learning, and problem solving.
-Using AI-powered technologies, computers can accomplish specific tasks by analyzing huge amounts of data and recognizing in these data recurrent patterns.
+Artificial Intelligence, abbreviated as AI, is a branch of computer science that creates a system able to perform human-like tasks, such as speech and text recognition, content learning, and problem-solving.
+Using AI-powered technologies, computers can accomplish specific tasks by analyzing huge amounts of data and recognizing these data recurrent patterns.

 According to a study by Transparency Market Research (TMR), the global market for artificial intelligence is estimated to gain an impressive 36.1% CAGR between 2016 and 2024, increasing by the end of 2024 from $126.14 billion in 2015 to $3,061.35 billion.